skalenetwork/libBLS/README.md

 ```
 where public_shares_vector is shared_ptr to vector of public shares, signerIndex is index of participant from which secret and public shares were recieved.

-6. If verification passed each participant may create private key from secret shares that it recieved
+6. If verification passed each participant may create private key from secret shares that it received

 For BLS
 ```cpp